-&lt;sup>1Sales data is reported to Product Care in units.
+1 Sales data is reported to Product Care in units.
 For the purpose of this report, sales units are converted to litres sold using coefficients based on the volume of the most common container size in each product category.

-&lt;sup>2 Each collection bin (tubskid) measures 42 x 42 x 48" with a nominal capacity of 108 one-gallon containers.
+2 Each collection bin (tubskid) measures 42 x 42 x 48" with a nominal capacity of 108 one-gallon containers.

-&lt;sup>3 Each drum holds approximately 175 aerosol containers.
+3 Each drum holds approximately 175 aerosol containers.

-&lt;sup>4 To determine the residual volume of paint collected from tubskids, the number of tubskids collected is multiplied by a conversion rate of 114.2 L per tubskid.
-This conversion rate is obtained by dividing the total actual residual paint extracted (including both water-based and oil-based) by the number of tubskids processed in the same year.
-The 114.2 L conversion rate includes actual volumes for water-based paints and an estimation for oil-based paints that applies the 2021 residual volumes of oil-based paint per tubskid to 2022 tubskids.
+4 To determine the residual volume of paint collected from tubskids, the number of tubskids collected is multiplied by a conversion rate of 114.229725 L per tubskid.
+Residual paint volume from tubskids has been rounded up.
+This conversion rate is obtained by dividing the total actual residual paint extracted (including both water-based and solvent-based) by the number of tubskids processed in the same year.
+The 114.229725 L conversion rate includes actual volumes for water-based paints and an estimation for solvent-based paints that applies the 2021 residual volumes of solvent-based paint per tubskid to 2022 tubskids.
+An estimation had to be used because, in 2022, the majority of solvent-based paint was not processed due to changes with the processing equipment and method, and issues with its implementation, therefore it was temporarily stored at the processor's facility in Richibucto, NB to be processed in 2023.

-&lt;sup>5 Based on a conversion rate of 5.25L per drum.
+5 Based on a conversion rate of 5.25L per drum.

-&lt;sup>6 PaintShare volume is calculated assuming that containers are 75% full.
+6 PaintShare volume is calculated assuming that containers are 75% full.